17 Best Places to Visit in California

 The redwood forests of Humboldt County

 Humboldt County is an escape to the great outdoors, a remote area of redwood groves, secluded beaches, and rushing rivers.
-The combination of fragrant forests and salty ocean breezes gives the air an invigorating quality.
+The combination of fragrant forests and salty ocean breezes give the air an invigorating quality.

 Listed as a UNESCO World Heritage Site, as well as an International Biosphere Reserve, the Redwood National and State Parks (which comprise four separate parks: Redwood National Park, Prairie Creek Redwoods State Park, Del Norte Coast Redwoods State Park, and Jedediah Smith Redwoods State Park) contain the world's oldest and tallest redwood trees, some reaching over 375 feet in height.